DataBiosphere/consent/migration/README.md

 ## Remote DB Migration

-Spin up a compose that establishes two connections, one to the remote mysql, one to the remote postgres.

-Spin up a local copy of the database using this [compose file](postgres-migrate-remote.yaml) with appropriate secret values set up correctly.
+Spin up a compose that establishes two connections, one to the remote mysql, one to the remote postgres using this [compose file](postgres-migrate-remote.yaml) with appropriate secret values set up correctly.

 Then run pgloader using this [commands file](commands.txt) updated to include passwords appropriate to environment:
 ```shell script